RyuIsStrange/Distributed-Task-Scheduler/README.md

 ### Whats next?

 CLI & DB Error Handling - Make errors easier for CLI clients to read, and make DB error less likely to malform or corrupt the DB
+    ^ General Error fixes -  This will be more of what limitations/deadlocks could the system encounter.

 Rate Limiting & Throttling - To control job execution rate per worker or job type and to limit job submissions and status request.